 The Cultural Politics of Obeah

-In The Cultural Politics of Obeah: Religion, Colonialism and Modernity in the Caribbean World, historian Diana Paton explores Obeah as an important practice and way of life for the people of Caribbean.
-Paton dares to take Obeah seriously and recognizes it not as a sign of the Caribbean being uncivilized, but rather a history of the people of that keeps them connected not only to one another, but their ancestors as well.
-Paton's work was critical to the creation of this exhibit, as it was one of few contemporary examinations of Obeah.
-Paton's intensive study of the Caribbean spans through the course of the 18th and 19th century, with some reflection on how Obeah is practiced in the modern day.
-The history of Obeah is not always a clear study, there are signs that it had been practiced years before it was deemed Obeah, and what is, and what is, and is not, Obeah is not always clear either.
-Despite the "complexity" of Obeah's history Paton manages to clearly outline Obeah, its practice, and its origin, as well as the all of its implications and effects in Caribbean history.
+In The Cultural Politics of Obeah: Religion, Colonialism and Modernity in the Caribbean World, historian Diana Paton explores obeah as an important practice and way of life for the people of the Caribbean.
+Paton dares to take obeah seriously and explores it not as a sign of Caribbean primitivism, but rather as a cultural practice with a deep history that keeps the people of the Caribbean connected not only to one another, but to their ancestors as well.
+Paton's work was critical to the creation of this exhibit, and is one of the few contemporary examinations of obeah.
+Paton's study spans the 18th and 19th centuries, with some reflection on how obeah is practiced in the modern day.
+The history of obeah is not always straightforward; there is evidence that obeah was practiced in the Caribbean in some form well before it went by the name of "obeah."
+And what is, and is not, obeah is not always clear either.
+Despite the complexity of obeah's history, Paton clearly traces its practice, and its origin, as well as the implications and effects of its cultural centrality in Caribbean history.

-Paton's greatest strength is that she understands and portrays Obeah not just as a spiritual or religious practice, and does not limit it by that vantage point.
-Instead, she understands Obeah and its followers, as being tied up in the complications presented by colonization and the people's separation from Africa and their ancestry as well as its political and social empowerment, despite its legal criminalization and social taboo.
-The Cultural Politics of Obeah is an invaluable text for anyone concerned with not just Obeah, but Caribbean history in totality.
+Paton's greatest strength is that she understands and portrays obeah not just as a spiritual or religious practice, but views obeah and its followers as necessarily linked to the complex history of colonization and slavery.
+Obeah is a practice that speaks to the Caribbean people's separation from Africa and their ancestry as well as their political and social empowerment, despite the legal criminalization and social taboo associated with obeah.
+The Cultural Politics of Obeah is an invaluable text for anyone concerned with not just obeah, but Caribbean history as a whole.

 The Cultural Politics of Obeah by Diana Paton, Cambridge University Press, 2015.